What are some cute relationship goals?

 I had no time for my partner, we didn’t do anything together for 2 years and he almost broke up with me.

-Basically, he found someone else that he felt was giving him more attention and cared about him more than I did.
+Basically, he found someone else who he felt was giving him more attention and cared about him more than I did.

 I knew then things needed to change – we are still together and now happily married.